juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 :::note

 * The resulting PVC is named `{mount-pod-name}-cachedir-ephemeral-{i}` and is automatically deleted when the Mount Pod is removed.
 * **Important StorageClass requirement:** The StorageClass used for ephemeral cache volumes should have `volumeBindingMode: WaitForFirstConsumer`.
-Without this, the volume may be provisioned in a different availability zone than the Mount Pod's node, causing the pod to get stuck in `Pending`.
+Without this, the volume may be provisioned in a different availability zone than the Mount Pod's node, causing the Pod to get stuck in `Pending`.
 Most cloud provider StorageClasses (e.g. EKS `gp2`/`gp3`) already default to `WaitForFirstConsumer`.

 :::